reflex-dev/reflex/README.md

 ```python
 app = pc.App(state=State)
 ```
 We add a route from the root of the app to the index component.
-We also add a title that will show up in the page preview/ broweser tab.
+We also add a title that will show up in the page preview/ browser tab.
 ```python
 app.add_page(index, title="Pynecone:DALL-E")
 app.compile()